FlareXes/Hashnode/cljkmzfzj07xhzznv29s44sdb.md

 and the list goes on...

-> **Note:** Integrity, Authentication, and Non-repudiation mechanism can only be possible via Asymmetric cryptography.
+> **Note:** Integrity, Authentication, and Non-repudiation mechanisms can only be possible via Asymmetric cryptography.

-## Encryption vs Hashing vs Encoding
+## Encryption vs. Hashing vs. Encoding

 Sometimes people get confused between these different terms.
 Or they use them interchangeably, even technical individuals.
 So let's first clear this confusion with these few lines I always say when explaining this to anyone.

 1. Encrypted Data Can Be Decrypted.

-2. Hashed Data Can't Be De-hashed.
+2. Hashed Data Can Not Be De-hashed.

 3. Encoded Data Can Be Decoded.

 ### Encryption

-Encryption is used to secure data, communication with a key or password.
+Encryption is used to secure data or communication with a key or password.
 Once data is turned into ciphertext with a key, we will need the key again in the future to get the data back.
 That means **Encrypted Data Can Be Decrypted**.
 We already discussed encryption above, its working, and its types.
 So, we'll move on to hashing.

 ### Hashing